gtsystem/lightkube/README.md

 ## Highlights

 * *Simple* interface shared across all kubernetes APIs.
-* Extensive *type hints* to avoid common mistakes and to support autocompletion (tested on PyCharm).
+* Extensive *type hints* to avoid common mistakes and to support autocompletion.
-* Defines models and resources generated from the swagger specifications.
-Models are defined using standard dataclasses.
+* Models and resources generated from the swagger specifications using standard dataclasses.
+* Support for async/await
+* Support for installing a specific version of the kubernetes models (1.15 to 1.19)
 * Lazy instantiation of inner models.
-* Fast startup and small memory footprint as only needed models and resources can be loaded.
+* Fast startup and small memory footprint as only needed models and resources can be imported.
 * Automatic handling of pagination when listing resources.
 * Customizable handling of errors when watching resources.